wentam/bottom-bracket/README.typ

 = Bottom-bracket is a minimal core

 Implementations of bottom-bracket itself are intended to be minimal.
-The version written in x86_64 assembly currently sets around 5,500 lines total.
+The version written in x86_64 assembly currently sits around 5,500 lines total.

 Generally speaking, if it can be done inside the BB language and not as a builtin, it should be.
 The builtin macros simply serve as a bootstrapping tool.